 - (1) It is assumed that men can generally trust their sense perceptions to give them an accurate picture of reality.
 They see the wonders of creation which are actually there.
-They are not figments of their imagination. - (2) Sense perception by itself is not the source of all knowledge.
+They are not figments of their imagination.
+We do not exist in a "matrix" in which none of our sense perceptions are real but are actually part of a computer program masterminded by some genius.
+Naturally, this brings up the question of whether we exist in a world created by a sovereign God who has "programmed" every action of His creatures, removing every semblance of human free agency.
+An interesting question which we will discuss in due time.
+For starters, we must allow the first chapter of Romans to dictate the nature of true humanity which includes the free agency of man to rebel against and deny their Creator. - (2) Sense perception by itself is not the source of all knowledge.
 Although men perceived the creation with their senses, they did not see a visible God with their eyes.
 Rather, they knew something about Him from the mental conceptions produced by these sense perceptions.